BH Pošta: Electronic money transfer

 Since March 2016, BH Pošta, in agreement with the Post of Serbia and the Post of Montenegro, has provided the service of sending and receiving money electronically from all branches of these postal operators.
 Sending money is done at the post office counter, without opening a bank account, and the payment is made within half an hour of the moment of payment.

 The price of the electronic money transfer service is 3.66% of the amount paid, which may not be less than 8 KM or more than 50 KM.
 The price of the service is paid only by the person who sent the money.

 BH Pošta plans to provide electronic money transfer services with other countries as well.

 Insurance representation

 BH Pošta also provides insurance representation services in its branches in the Zenica-Doboj Canton and Sarajevo Canton.
 Since 15 December 2010, BH Pošta has provided this service in the Sarajevo Canton, and since 8 March 2011 in the Zenica-Doboj Canton.
 Currently, BH Post represents Sarajevo Insurance and Bosna-Sunce Insurance.

+Philatelic issues

+In its postage stamp issuance program, BH Pošta distinguishes between commemorative stamps and regular stamps.
+To date, BH Pošta has also issued stamps in cooperation with other postal operators, such as the postal services of Kuwait and Turkey.